Volatility—market swings—can sometimes bring an uncomfortable surprise to investors: a margin call.

 Please note that these examples only apply in situations where there is a margin loan and might not apply in accounts with short positions or options.

 Read and Monitor

-Here are actions to help you understand what triggers a margin call—and by extension, avoid or prepare for one.
+These actions can help you understand what triggers a margin call and, by extension, avoid or prepare for one:

-Read your margin agreement.
-Your financial firm's margin agreement may be a part of a general brokerage agreement or it may be a stand-alone agreement.
-Either way, read the margin disclosure information carefully.
-It's here that the terms and conditions of margin loans are explained, and how the securities you purchase serve as collateral.
-Regulatory requirements and a firm's own margin requirements are also explained.
-Pay particular attention to "minimum margin."
-Also, see if your firm might issue an intraday margin call instead of only at market close—for instance after a big intraday dip in the market.
-This is sometimes referred to as "real-time margin."
+- Read your margin agreement.
+This may be a part of a general brokerage agreement, or it may be a stand-alone agreement.
+Either way, read the margin disclosure carefully.
+It's here that the terms and conditions of margin loans are explained and also how the securities you purchase serve as collateral.